Professional Staff Employment

 Student Housing Ambassadors

 Housing Ambassadors serve as the student representation for Housing and Residence Life here at PSU.
 Our Ambassadors are an integral part of our office team.
 They work directly with our marketing and outreach operation by providing housing tours and assisting with recruitment efforts both on and off campus.
 It is the duty of an Ambassador to represent the department with great enthusiasm and professionalism while recruiting and interacting with prospective students, their families, current residents, and professional staff.
 The key attributes of an ambassador are professionalism, interest in and sensitivity to people, quick problem solving skills, their success in the academic setting, and their ability to work independently.
 Priority consideration is given to candidates who have lived on-campus for at least two quarters (including the current quarter), and should possess excellent public speaking and interpersonal skills.
 The peak time of employment for this position is January-June with opportunities for summer employment available.
-Students must be available for 1:30pm tour time.
+Students must be available for 1:30pm tour time 2-3 days/week.
 Tours generally last about an hour.
-More information about the 2016-2017 application process and details will be available December 2015.
+More information about the 2016-2017 application process and details will be available November 2015.